 Desert spiny lizards need a warm, dry environment.
 Their cage should be equipped with a basking light and a heat source.
 The cage should also have plenty of hiding places for your lizard to retreat to when it feels threatened or stressed.

 Provide your desert spiny lizard with a diet of live insects.
-Feeder insects should be dusted with calcium
+Feeder insects require calcium dusting before feeding.

 What do baby desert spiny lizards eat?

 When it comes to feeding your baby desert spiny lizard, you have a few options.
 You can either feed them live food, or you can feed them pre-killed food.

 If you choose to feed them live food, make sure that the insects are no bigger than the space between the lizard’s eyes.
 You can also offer them a variety of vegetables, such as chopped carrots, squash, and sweet potatoes.